- About Us

 Facilitator: Paul Conrad (801) 278-0096

-Wesleyan Class - Beginning February 12, this class will begin a 10-week study of "The Great Spiritual Migration" by Brian D. McLaren.
+Wesleyan Class - Join us as we study "The Great Spiritual Migration" by Brian D. McLaren.
 The class meets at 9 a.m. in the parlor, and teaching duties are shared by class members who volunteer.
 All are welcome.
 A synopsis of the book:

 People by the millions are migrating out of traditional religion - some into secularism, some into experimental forms of nonreligious spirituality.
 But even within religious communities, people are on the move, migrating in exciting new directions.
 Drawing from his work as a pastor, speaker, public theologian, ecumenical networker, and activist, Brian D. McLaren challenges Christians to embark on a great spiritual migration: to seize this dynamic moment as an opportunity for Christian faith to become more just, generous, and joyful - and therefore more truly Christian.